UMM-CSci-3601-S18/iteration-4-megabittron/Documentation/HTTPS.md

 button.

 Next to "NAMESERVERS", select "Custom DNS" on the dropdown menu.
-Copy and paste the two values that you saved earlier (in our case, it is _ali.ns.cloudflare.com_ and _elliot.ns.cloudflare.com_).
+Copy and paste the two values that you saved earlier.
 It could take up to 24 hours for this to take effect.

 ## Deploying your droplet
 In [these](https://gist.github.com/pluck011/d968c2280cc9dc190a294eaf149b1c6e) instructions,